saas786/obsidian-notes-1/HECO/Lubricating Oil System.md

 both of the above

 >2.
-What are some of the desired properties of turbine lube oil? (list at least 3)
+What are some of the desired properties of turbine lube oil? (list 3)

 -	Low viscosity
 -	Good demulsibility